oburstein/SU_SEGR_5910_18WQ/README.md

 * Another date (final exam)

 ## Tentative list of topics / schedule
+We'll follow the text closely, but expect to deviate on occasion.
+When we do this we will follow in-class materials as well as materials that I recommend from the web.
+These will include general papers, articles, and tools documentation.
 * Topic 1
 * Topic 2
 * Topic 3